-Salman Khan Charges Rs 7 Cr Per Day For An Ad Shoot?
+Salman Khan Charges Rs 7 Crore Per Day For An Ad Shoot?

-Salman Khan, who enjoys massive popularity, has recently taken on TV advertisements for several brands including a smartphone as well as cola company Pepsi.
-Recently, smartphone brand Realme announced that the actor has been signed as the brand ambassador for their upcoming smartphone models, Realme 6 and Realme 6 Pro.
+Actor Salman Khan, who enjoys massive popularity, has taken on television advertisements for several brands including a smartphone as well as a cola company.
+Recently, smartphone brand Realme announced that the actor has been signed on as the brand ambassador for their upcoming smartphone models, Realme 6 and Realme 6 Pro.

-While the original statement didn't disclose the amount charged by Salman Khan for the endorsement, a report in Bollywood Hungama stated that he was paid a whopping Rs 7 crore a day to shoot for the ad.
-The shooting took place at the Mehboob Studio in Bandra last month and reportedly, he shot the ad for almost four to five days.
+While the original statement didn't disclose the amount charged by Salman Khan for the endorsement, a report in Bollywood Hungama states that the Bollywood superstar was paid a whopping Rs 7 crore a day to shoot for the ad.
+The shooting took place at the Mehboob Studio in Bandra, Mumbai in February 2020 and Salman reportedly shot the ad for almost four to five days.

-The promotional ads set for the smartphone device, Realme 6 and Realme 6 Pro, will reportedly cost between 10 to 15 thousand on launch.
-About the new endorsement, Salman Khan told IANS, that he is happy.
+The smartphone device, Realme 6 and Realme 6 Pro, will reportedly cost between Rs 10,000 to Rs 15,000 on launch.
+About the new endorsement, Salman Khan told IANS that he is happy.
 "I am happy to be the face of the world's fastest-growing smartphone brand.
 The Realme 6 series is stylish and edgy and I am sure it will find favour with consumers."

-With regards to work, Salman Khan will return to screen this Eid on May 22nd, 2020 with the Hindi remake titled, Radhe: Your Most Wanted Bhai which is the Hindi remake of Korean film, Outlaws.
+With regards to work, Salman Khan will return to screen this Eid on 22 May 2020 with the film titled Radhe: Your Most Wanted Bhai, which is the Hindi remake of Korean film Outlaws.
 Salman will be seen as a cop who takes on a local gang to wipe out crime in the city.
-The film is also set to star Disha Patani as his love interest and is directed by Prabhudheva.
+The film is also set to star Disha Patani as his love interest and is being directed by Prabhudheva.

-Salman Khan is all set for Eid 2021 as well, he had announced a family entertainer, Kabhi Eid Kabhi Diwali alongside Kriti Sanon.
+Salman Khan is all set for Eid 2021 as well; he had recently announced a family entertainer, Kabhi Eid Kabhi Diwali, alongside actress Kriti Sanon.

 Radhe Release Date: Salman Khan Locks The Date For Eid 2020